 The airport also acts as a base for emergency services, for example Culdrose Naval SAR Helicopters or the Air Ambulance.

-Currently there is one airline operating from St Mary's Airport: Skybus fixed wing air service (contacted through the Isles of Scilly Steamship Group) flying from Lands End, Newquay, and Exeter.
+Currently there is one airline operating from St Mary's Airport: Skybus fixed wing air service (contracted through the Isles of Scilly Steamship Group) flying from Lands End, Newquay, and Exeter.